-You might be a go-getter well on your way to doing something you really thought you wanted to do and during this extra thinking time, you might find you have other inklings for different professions, outlets or interests.
+You might be a go-getter well on your way to doing something you really thought you wanted to do and during this extra thinking time.
+Or you might find you have other inklings for different professions, outlets or interests.
 Go with it.
-Often in unexpected events, we find clarity of what we do want and value in life.
+Often after an unexpected event, we find clarity of what we do want and value in life.
 It can be simple or it can be more complicated.

 After losing my Dad, I wanted to be able to provide escapism to myself and others through writing film and fiction because that’s what got me through.
 I realised the value and luck I had in having my family, who double as great friends and provided endless support and guidance for me.
 Try not to overthink what new positive things you’re drawn to at this time and see where it leads you.

-So much is also out of our control at this point, so if your employer, family, friends asks something different of you, or even drops you completely, just go with it as sadly there’s nothing we can do to prevent the measures that are being taken to stop the spread of the virus.
+So much is also out of our control at this point, so if your employer, family, friends asks something different of you, or even drops you completely, just go with it.
+Sadly there’s nothing we can do to prevent the measures that are being taken to stop the spread of the virus.

-Yes it’s impacting all aspects of our life, but we have to go with the precautions and roll with the changes that each day brings as that’s the way we’re going to save our NHS, save lives and come out the other side of it.
+Yes it’s impacting all aspects of our life, but we have to go with the precautions and roll with the changes that each day brings.
+That’s the only way we’re going to save our NHS, save lives and come out the other side of it.

 It may be difficult for you right now and if you need someone to talk to, reach out and don’t face it alone.
 But we will get through this, we just have to be good hobbits and sit in our armchairs until this blows over.